Follow TV Tropes

 • English of the Dead also stayed in Japan.

 • Averted with The House of the Dead 4: Special, which appeared in a few North American arcades.
-However, these locations have since removed the game.
-Outside of playing Special on 4's Playstation 3 port, the arcade version now only found in Japan, Hong Kong, Macau, Brazil, Sweden, the United Kingdom, and the United Arab Emirates.
+However, all locations except one have since removed the game, with Dezerland Park in Orlando, Florida being the last known location with operating units.
+Outside of playing Special on 4's Playstation 3 port, the arcade version is otherwise now only found in Japan, Hong Kong, Macau, Mexico, Brazil, Sweden, the United Kingdom, and the United Arab Emirates.

 • No Port For You: Scarlet Dawn has not seen a console port.

-• Screwed by the Lawyers: The developers behind The House of the Dead: Remake stated that the new soundtrack was the result of this due to licensing issues regarding the original soundtrack.
+• Screwed by the Lawyers: The developers behind The House of the Dead: Remake stated that the new soundtrack came about due to licensing issues regarding the original soundtrack.

 • Sequel Gap: In terms of arcade releases, Scarlet Dawn came out twelve years after 2006's The House of the Dead 4 Special.